xuganyu96/naive-secret-sharing/README.md

 - [x] $\text{GF}(2^m)$ arithmetic
 - [x] Polynomial ring arithmetic
 - [x] Lagrange interpolation
-- [ ] Secret and share encoding/decoding
+- [x] Secret and share encoding/decoding
-- [ ] CLI and user interface
-- [ ] Compile into WASM and build a front-end
+- [ ] Use some frontend to make an app that can be hosted on github.io

 # Shamir's secret sharing
 Shamir's secret sharing is actually quite simple.
 Its security is based on the fact that any degree- $(t-1)$ polynomial can be uniquely determined by its evaluations at $t$ points using the Lagrange Interpolation.
 The procedure is as follows: